Homeowners Insurance for Homes in Need of Repair

 Can You Get Homeowners Insurance for Homes in Need of Repair?

 Homeowners insurance for homes needing repair is available, but your options are limited and premiums are higher.
-High-risk properties, such as older homes, face specific exclusions for pre-existing damage and coverage limitations until repairs are completed.
+Insurers view high-risk properties, such as older homes, as more likely to generate claims.
+You'll encounter specific exclusions for pre-existing damage and coverage limitations until repairs are complete.
 Your policy won't cover damages stemming from existing disrepair.

 Insurers require home insurance inspections before issuing policies and often mandate specific repairs as coverage conditions.